Bay Area Rapid Transit: Fare media

-In 2006, BART began piloting a smart card for fare payment called EZ Rider; this program was abandoned in 2010 in favor of a regional farecard.
-In 2009, BART became one of the first five transit agencies to accept TransLink (later renamed Clipper) cards for fare payment and began phasing out paper tickets, beginning with high-value discount tickets.
-As of December 2020, all BART ticket machines, except for add-fare machines inside of paid areas, have been converted to Clipper use only.
-New paper tickets are no longer issued, though existing paper tickets continue to be accepted at faregates.
-A 50-cent surcharge per trip (25 cents for discounted fares) is applied to all journeys made on paper tickets.
+BART first piloted a smart card for fare payment called EZ Rider in 2006; this program was abandoned in 2010 in favor of a regional farecard.
+In 2009, BART became one of the first five transit agencies to accept TransLink (later renamed Clipper) cards for fare payment and began phasing out tickets.
+By December 2020, all BART ticket machines, except for add-fare machines inside of paid areas, were converted to Clipper use only.
+Tickets were no longer accepted starting in December 2023.

 Ridership levels

 For most of its history, BART's ridership has reflected the U.S. economy, growing modestly during periods of economic expansion and dropping slightly during recessions.
 A major exception occurred in 1989 in the aftermath of the Loma Prieta earthquake, which severely damaged the San Francisco–Oakland Bay Bridge, causing its closure for a month.
 BART became the only direct route between the East Bay and San Francisco, resulting in a nearly 17% ridership jump for the 1990 fiscal year.
 Ridership would not drop back to previous levels after the repair of the bridge until the COVID-19 pandemic began to affect the Bay Area in March 2020.

 Between 2010 and 2015, BART ridership grew rapidly, mirroring strong economic growth in the Bay Area.
 In 2015, the system was carrying approximately 100,000 more passengers each day than it had five years earlier.
 High gasoline prices also contributed to growth, pushing ridership to record levels during 2012, with the system recording five record ridership days in September and October 2012.

 After six straight years of expansion, ridership growth began to slow in late 2016, dropping by 1.7% in October 2016 from the prior year.
 Although the fiscal year ending June 30, 2017, showed an average weekday ridership of 423,395, the second-highest in BART's history, this was a 2.3% drop from FY 2016.
 Ridership continued to decline by approximately 3% per year between 2016 and 2019, mirroring a nationwide decline in mass transit ridership in the second half of the decade.
-Some see this decline as linked to changes in commute patterns, the fall in gasoline prices since 2014, and competition from the private sector in the form of ride-hailing services such as Uber and Lyft.
+The Washington Post and LA Streetsblog attributed the national decline in ridership to changes in commute patterns, the fall in gasoline prices since 2014, and competition from the private sector in the form of ride-hailing services such as Uber and Lyft.
 Ride-hailing has especially affected ridership on the lines to the San Francisco International Airport and the Oakland International Airport.
 At SFO, ride-hailing services grew by a factor of almost six or nearly 500% at the airport between 2014 and 2016.
 BART planners believe that competition from Uber and Lyft is reducing overall ridership growth and BART's share of airport transit.